-This Guideline incorporates, where appropriate, the International Principles on Discovery, Disclosure and Data Protection: Best Practices, Recommendations & Principles for Addressing the Preservation Discovery of Protected Data in U.S. Litigation ("International Litigation Principles"), published by The Sedona Conference in December 2011.3 While the International Litigation Principles are advisory and do not carry the force of law, they are intended to provide guidance to public and private parties, counsel, data protection authorities, and the judiciary regarding the management of conflicts that may arise when there is an obligation in one jurisdiction to preserve or produce information from a second jurisdiction in circumstances where the laws of the second jurisdiction may limit the preservation, processing, or transfer of such information.
+This Guideline incorporates, where appropriate, the International Principles on Discovery, Disclosure and Data Protection:Best Practices, Recommendations & Principles for Addressing the schemes on the EU Directive), state secrecy laws as found in China, banking secrecy laws such as those found in Switzerland, to name a few.

+Preservation Discovery of Protected Data in U.S. Litigation ("International Litigation Principles"), published by The Sedona Conference in December 2011.36 While the International Litigation Principles are advisory and do not carry the force of law, they are intended to provide guidance to public and private parties, counsel, data protection authorities, and the judiciary regarding the management of conflicts that may arise when there is an obligation in one jurisdiction to preserve or produce information from a second jurisdiction in circumstances where the laws of the second jurisdiction may limit the preservation, processing, or transfer of such information.
 Capitalized terms used in this Guideline, and not otherwise defined herein, are defined in the International Litigation Principles.